-Majors and minors in the Department of Physics and Astronomy have studied abroad in the following programs in recent years: Institute for Study Abroad, Butler University programs in Scotland, Australia, England, Ireland and New Zealand; TASSEP (Trans-Atlantic Science Student Exchange Program).
+Students considering a major in physics or astrophysics would normally take Physics 111 and Mathematics 109 or 110 in their first semester, and Physics 112, Astronomy 121 (for prospective Astrophysics majors) and Mathematics 110 or 111 in their second semester.
+However, students have successfully completed these majors following other paths.
+STUDY ABROAD Majors and minors in the Department of Physics and Astronomy have studied abroad in the following programs in recent years: Institute for Study Abroad, Butler University programs in Scotland, Australia, England, Ireland and New Zealand; TASSEP (Trans-Atlantic Science Student Exchange Program).
 See the International Programs section of the Catalog for further information.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (WP) World Perspectives requirement.
-PHYSICS 111.
-Fundamental Physics I. (N) First semester of a two-semester sequence that investigates the physical laws governing the behavior of particles and systems.
-PHY 111 always covers Newtonian mechanics.
-Additional topics, such as special relativity, thermodynamics and wave phenomena are covered at appropriate times during the sequence.
+PHYSICS 101.
+General Physics 1.
+(N) First semester of a year-long algebra-based sequence.
+Physics 101 introduces Newtonian mechanics along with additional topics such as thermodynamics, fluid mechanics, and waves.
+Laboratory work involves scientific reasoning, mathematical models, and uncertainty analysis.
+Knowledge of algebra and trigonometry expected.
+Students cannot earn credit for both PHY 101 and PHY 111.
+Offered every semester.
+Gagnon, Schmidt 102.
+General Physics 2.
+(N) Second semester of a year-long algebra-based sequence.
+Physics 102 introduces electricity, magnetism, and optics along with additional topics such as waves and nuclear and atomic physics.
+Laboratory work involves scientific reasoning, mathematical models, and uncertainty analysis.
+Knowledge of algebra and trigonometry expected.
+Students cannot earn credit for both PHY 102 and PHY 112.
+Prerequisite: PHY 101.
+Offered every Spring.
+Krebs 111.
+Introduction to Mechanics.
+(N) An introduction to fundamental physical principles governing mechanics, including trajectories, forces, Newton's Laws, mechanical energy and momentum, circular motion, thermodynamics, oscillations, and waves.
+Laboratory work involves scientific reasoning, mathematical models, and uncertainty analysis.
+These topics will be covered in more depth and with more mathematical sophistication than in PHY101.
+This course is designed for physical science students and forms the foundation for subsequent courses in the physics and astrophysics majors.
+Students cannot earn credit for both PHY 111 and PHY 101.
 Corequisite: MAT 109.
 Offered every semester.
-Adkins, Schmidt, Trainor, Praton, Krebs, Stubbins 112.
-Fundamental Physics II.
-(N) Second semester of a two-semester sequence that investigates the physical laws governing the behavior of particles and systems.
-PHY 112 always covers electromagnetism, optics, atomic and nuclear physics.
-Additional topics such as special relativity, thermodynamics and wave phenomena are covered at appropriate times during the sequence.
-Prerequisites: PHY 111.
-Corequisite: MAT 110.
+112. Introduction to Electricity and Magnetism.
+(N) An introduction to fundamental physical principles governing electricity and magnetism, including Coulomb's Law, electric fields and potentials, magnetic fields, circuits, and optics.
+Laboratory work involves scientific reasoning, mathematical models, and uncertainty analysis.
+These topics will be covered in more depth and with more mathematical sophistication than in PHY102.
+This course is designed for physical science students and forms the foundation for subsequent courses in the physics and astrophysics majors.
+Students cannot earn credit for both PHY 112 and PHY 102.
+Prerequisite: PHY101 or PHY111; Corequisite: MAT 110.
 Offered every semester.
-Gagnon, Adkins, Lytle, Crawford 223.
-Modern Physics.
+223. Modern Physics.
 (N) Topics include special relativity, vibrations and waves, kinetic theory, basic quantum mechanics, quantum statistics and selections from atomic, molecular, solid state, nuclear and high-energy physics, or astrophysics.
 The course includes emphasis on development of laboratory, data analysis and mathematical skills.
 Prerequisite: PHY 112 or permission of instructor.
 Offered every Fall.
 Krebs 226.
 Classical Mechanics.